Canon G7 X Mark II vs Fujifilm X-T1

-The Canon PowerShot G7 X Mark II and the Fujifilm X-T1 are two digital cameras that were revealed to the public, respectively, in February 2016 and January 2014.
+The Canon PowerShot G7 X Mark II and the Fujifilm X-T1 are two digital cameras that were announced, respectively, in February 2016 and January 2014.
 The G7X Mark II is a fixed lens compact, while the X-T1 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G7X Mark II) and an APS-C (X-T1) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 20 megapixels, whereas the Fujifilm provides 16 MP.

 The physical size and weight of the Canon G7 X Mark II and the Fujifilm X-T1 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T1 is considerably larger (80 percent) than the Canon G7 X Mark II.
 It is noteworthy in this context that the X-T1 is splash and dust-proof, while the G7X Mark II does not feature any corresponding weather-sealing.